grimy86/CCI25/Windows_Internals/Processes.md

 The program contains the instructions that you want your machine to execute and the process contains the environment that it needs to be processing those instructions.
 It maintains and represents the execution of a program.

-When you actually run the program, it becomes a `process` (or multiple).
-It's an `instance` of the executable program that is being ran.
+When you actually run the program or .exe file, it becomes a `process` (or multiple).
+At this point you initialize an `instance` of the executable program that is being ran, this is the process.

 A process has `components` or `resources` that it compromises of or interact with.
 The [Microsoft docs](https://learn.microsoft.com/en-us/windows/win32/procthread/about-processes-and-threads) give brief break-down of these components.